khanzadyan/phd-thesis/Chapter-1.md

 ## Questions to be asked on this stage

-There is more and more observational evidence in recent literature, which suggest that star- formation is not a stand-alone phenomenom.
-There are interactions with the environment dur- ing the whole process.
+There is more and more observational evidence in recent literature, which suggest that star-formation is not a stand-alone phenomenom.
+There are interactions with the environment during the whole process.
 In some sense, during the process of star-formation evolution, the environment also changes and interacts back, creating some interactive equilibrium or, rephrased, works in unison.

 To test these preliminary thoughts, I specify some questions below, which might outline the particular directions where I would like to seek the answers in order to build the “case”.